With IELTS map writing, you often have to describe how a map has changed over a period of time.

 There is a good mix of vocabulary with some good language use and collocations, for example:

-There is also good evidence of complex structures, seen for example in complex sentences ('although', 'though', 'which', and 'where'), passive voice (Footpaths have also been constructed) and nominalisation (Situated in the south is a...).
+There is also good evidence of complex structures and forms, seen for example in complex sentences ('although', 'though', 'which', and 'where'), passive voice (Footpaths have also been constructed) and nominalisation (Situated in the south is a...).

 "I think these eBooks are FANTASTIC!!!
 I know that's not academic language, but it's the truth!"